 Choosing the Right Ground Coffee

-You’ll find that there is coffee ground specifically for making cold brew.
-The beans are ground a bit more coarsely.
+You’ll find that there are coarse ground coffee beans specifically for making cold brew.
+The beans are ground in this manner to keep them contained in the mesh filter.
 It tends to be a more expensive option, and you don’t need to use this.
-Just make sure you’re not using a very fine ground variety, as some might escape through the mesh filter.
+Just make sure you’re not using a very fine ground variety, as some might escape through the coffee filter.
 I’ve used “regular” ground coffee, and it works fine in the cold brew maker.

-To make your batch of cold brew, first fill your metal filter with coffee.
+To make your batch of homemade cold brew, first fill your metal filter with coffee.
 You’ll want a coffee ratio of 1/4 – 1/2 cup of ground coffee for every 3 cups of water used.
 I stay on the low side with 1/4 cup of grounds; this is not overly strong but is quite flavorful if you brew it long enough.
-But you may want to use a 1/2 cup or more if you like your coffee strong!
+But you may want to use a 1/2 cup or more if you like your coffee strong or want a caffeine boost!
 Adjust the amount for your preference.

-Fill your mason jar or other container with water.
+Fill your mason jar or other container with water, running it through the ground coffee beans.
+I use tap, but use filtered water if you prefer.
+Give it a gentle stir to ensure all the ground beans are saturated.
 Then put the cap on and just let it sit on the counter.
-Don’t pop it in the fridge; let it brew at room temp.
-It needs to sit for at least 12 hours, or up to 24, at room temperature.
+Don’t pop it in the fridge; cold temps will slow the brewing.
+Let it brew at room temperature.
+It needs to sit for at least 12 hours, or up to 24, at room temp.

 Making a Specialty Coffee